Scholastic Art & Writing Awards - Alliance for Young Artists & Writers

 What if I find a work that was entered into the Scholastic Awards that isn’t original?

-If you suspect that a work was plagiarized, please let us know by emailing us at info@artandwriting.org.
+If you suspect that a work was plagiarized, please contact us.
 We will investigate to determine if the work violates our participation terms.
-Because of student privacy concerns, we will not follow up with you to report on the outcome of our investigation.
+Because of student privacy concerns, we are not able to provide any information on the outcome of our investigation.

 Copyright & Plagiarism Protocol